-Although the raw mean and median are shown under the detailed vote breakdown graph on the ratings pages, the user rating vote displayed on a film's page is a weighted average.
+Although the raw mean and median are shown under the detailed vote breakdown graph on the ratings pages, the user rating vote displayed on a film / show's page is a weighted average.
 In order to avoid leaving the scheme open to abuse, we do not disclose the exact methods used.

 We can provide some more detail here to reassure you that our methods are both sound and fair.
-First of all, the same formula is applied universally across the database to all movies without exception so there is no bias in when and where the scheme operates.
-Occasionally we receive mail from people who seem to assume that some favorite movie has been victimized by the weighted ratings whereas this is not the case.
-The objective of the scheme is to present a more representative rating which is immune from abuse by subsets of individuals who have combined together with the aim of influencing (either up or down) the ratings of specific movies.
-This includes people involved in the production of a movie and their friends or fans trying to unduly raise the rating of a movie far above that of where the typical IMDb users would rate it.
+First of all, the same formula is applied universally across the database to all movies and shows without exception so there is no bias in when and where the scheme operates.
+Occasionally we receive mail from people who seem to assume that some favorite movie or show has been victimized by the weighted ratings whereas this is not the case.
+The objective of the scheme is to present a more representative rating which is immune from abuse by subsets of individuals who have combined together with the aim of influencing (either up or down) the ratings of specific movies or shows.
+This includes people involved in the production of a movie / TV show and their friends or fans trying to unduly raise the rating far above that of where the typical IMDb users would rate it.

 A weighted average, however, is defined as "an average that takes into account the proportional relevance of each component, rather than treating each component equally".
 There's nothing arcane or mysterious about it: it's a very simple, universally accepted statistical method, commonly used in a wide variety of fields (from financial analysis to student reports).